 Since 2008, Dr. Kuhn has practiced Davanloo’s ISTDP (Intensive Short-Term Dynamic Psychotherapy), which he has studied with Allan Abbass and Jon Frederickson.
 He is an IEDTA Certified teacher of ISTDP, and has particular interested in training and dissemination of EDTs.
 His book, Intensive Short-Term Dynamic Psychotherapy: A Reference (2014) has been widely hailed in the ISTDP community.

-A Clinical Instructor in Psychiatry at Harvard Medical School, he teaches Short-Term Dynamic Psychotherapy to the PGY-4 psychiatry residents in the Harvard Longwood Psychiatry Residency training program and is promoting other ISTDP training activities in the Boston area.
+A Lecturer (Part-Time) in Psychiatry at Harvard Medical School, he teaches Short-Term Dynamic Psychotherapy to the PGY-4 psychiatry residents in the Harvard Longwood Psychiatry Residency training program and is promoting other ISTDP training activities in the Boston area.
 He has a private practice in Belmont, Massachusetts.

 Before becoming a psychiatrist, Dr. Kuhn was a research mathematician; he has published work on psychotherapy, mathematics, and computational chemistry.